 Sub-Fund Investment Objective Investment Restrictions Allianz Asian Multi Income Plus Long-term capital growth and income by investing in Asia Pacific equity and bond markets.
 Sub-Fund assets may be invested in Emerging Markets Min.
 70% of Sub-Fund assets are invested directly in accordance with the investment objective Max.
 85% of Sub-Fund assets may be invested in Equities in accordance with the investment objective Max.
 85% of Sub-Fund assets may be invested in Debt Securities in accordance with the investment objective Max.
 85% Sub-Fund assets may be held in Deposits and/or invested directly in Money Market Instruments and/or (up to 10% of Sub-Fund assets) in money market funds on a temporary basis for liquidity management and/or defensive purpose and/or any other exceptional circumstances, and if the investment manager considers it in the best interest of the Sub-Fund Max.
 60% of Sub-Fund assets may be invested in High Yield Investments Type 1 Max.
 30% of Sub-Fund assets may be invested in the China A-Shares market Max.
-10% of Sub-Fund assets may be invested in the China B-Shares market Max.
-30% of Sub-Fund assets may be held in Deposits and/or invested directly in Money Market Instruments and (up to 10% of Sub-Fund assets) in money market funds Duration: below 10 years Hong Kong Restriction applies Taiwan Restriction applies, except for the relevant restriction specified for High-Yield Investments Type 1/High-Yield Investment Type 2 GITA Restriction for Multi-Asset Sub-Funds applies (min.
+30% of Sub-Fund assets may be invested in the China B-Shares market Max.
+30% of Sub-Fund assets may be invested in the China B-Shares market Max.
+30% of Sub-Fund assets may be held in Deposits and/or invested directly in Money Market Instruments and (up to 10% of Sub-Fund assets) in money market funds Duration: below 10 years Hong Kong Restriction applies Taiwan Restriction applies Taiwan Restriction applies Taiwan Restriction specified for High-Yield Investments Type 1/High-Yield Investment Type 2 GITA Restriction for Multi-Asset Sub-Funds applies (min.
 51%) Benchmark: none Allianz China Multi Income Plus Long-term capital growth and income by investing in equity and bond markets of the PRC, Hong Kong and Macau.
 Sub-Fund assets may be invested in Emerging Markets Min.
 70% of Sub-Fund assets are invested directly in accordance with the investment objective Max.
 80% of Sub-Fund assets may be invested in Equities Max 80% of Sub-Fund assets may be invested in Debt Securities (including 'Dim Sum' Bonds) Max.
 80% Sub-Fund assets may be held in Deposits and/or invested directly in Money Market Instruments and/or (up to 10% of Sub-Fund assets) in money market funds on a temporary basis for liquidity management